fleschutz/LSS/README.md

 * **165** = `(-385495523231271884)³ + 383344975542639445³ + 98422560467622814³`
 * **795** = `(-14219049725358227)³ + 14197965759741573³ + 2337348783323923³`
 * **906** = `(−74924259395610397)³ + 72054089679353378³ + 35961979615356503³`
-* HINT: Use [WolframAlpha](https://www.wolframalpha.com) with copy&paste to check the results.

 The only remaining unsolved cases up to 1,000 are the following seven numbers: